 East Africa refers to the region 5°N to 15°S and east of 30°E, mainly incorporating the countries Uganda, Kenya, Tanzania, Malawi and parts of Zambia and Mozambique.
 Rainfall occurs in two wet seasons - in March to May and October to December.
 Our forecast is for the latter period.
 Forecasts of the most likely of five rainfall categories (very wet, wet, average, dry or very dry) are produced using a combination of dynamical forecast models and statistical predictions.
 Each of these categories has occurred in one-fifth of past years.

-The forecast for the October-December 2012 was for rainfall in the 'wet' category.
-The observed rainfall was in the 'wet' category.
-For a detailed look at the 2012 prediction, see East Africa OND 2012 forecast (PDF, 447 kB) .
+The forecast for the October-December 2013 was for rainfall to be near or slightly drier than average.
+The observed rainfall was in the 'average' category.
+For a detailed look at the 2013 prediction, see the forecast for October-December 2013 (PDF, 546 kB) .

 Verification of 2013 and previous years forecasts can be viewed in the forecast document for the 2014 season (PDF, 747 kB) .